An introduction to sharing channels and guest accounts

 2 min read

 Should I create a guest account or use a channel?

-More and more organizations are moving toward channels for the additional control and flexibility they provide – especially when collaborating with two or more people at other companies.
+More and more organisations are moving towards channels for the additional control and flexibility that they provide – especially when collaborating with two or more people at other companies.